 - Q2.
 I’ve never applied for funding from NIH.
 Where can I learn about the process?

 - Q3.
-What should I do if I cannot find a funding opportunity announcement (FOA) dealing with my topic?
+What should I do if I cannot find a notice of funding opportunity (NOFO)) dealing with my topic?

 - Q4.
 When should I contact an NIA Program Officer?